brainlife/brainlife.github.io/_pages/team.md

         </td>
         <td width="60%" style="position: relative;">
             <p>
-            Sophia is Postdoctoral Fellow in the Pestilli lab.
-She holds a Ph.D. from Indiana University.
-Her research focuses on understanding brain plasticity and changes across the lifespan.
-Sophia has developed Apps for brainlife.io to advance her scientific projects.
-She enjoys foraging for wild edibles, running, hiking, yoga, good tea cup of tea and a book club.
+            Sophia is a Postdoctoral Fellow in the Pestilli Lab.
+She holds a B.S. in Biomedical Engineering, a B.A. in French, and a Ph.D. in Psychology and Neuroscience from Indiana University.
+Her research focuses on human learning and brain plasticity throughout the lifespan.
+Sophia has developed brainlife.io Apps to advance her scientific projects.
+She enjoys running, yoga, and book clubs.
             </p>
         </td>
     </tr>